Kwpolska/chriswarrick.com/posts/2020/06/03/reinstalling-macos-what-to-try-when-all-else-fails.rst

 Hackintoshing this little bit harder, but this also affects legitimate users.
 The only thing you can download from Apple is El Capitan.
 Apple offers `InstallMacOSX.dmg <https://support.apple.com/en-us/HT206886>`_ on their website.
+(There’s also a Sierra download now, but it seems to be broken as of September 2022.)
 If you take a look at the instructions, you will see that this is *not* a bootable OS X image.
 This image has a ``.pkg`` package.
 This package is expected to install ``/Applications/Install OS X El Capitan.app``.
 Well, we’re in recovery, we can’t install stuff.
 So, let’s do this the manual way.